mcrunningclub/mcrun-system/docs/start/setup.md

 ## Permissions
 - Google Sheets: Edit access
-- Gmail: Read access (for payment verification)
+- Gmail: Read access
+- Calendar: Read/write access

 ## Edit Scripts
 - Open the Google Sheet and ensure you are signed in with the correct Google account.